QuasarApp/CQtDeployer/examples/TestQMLWidgets/README.md

 # This example for packing apps to snap
- You nead build your project with own qt version
+ You need to build your project with your own qt version

 ```bash
     snap install cqtdeployer --classic